2025 Players Championship Finals: Prize money

+Broadcasts

+The tournament was broadcast by ITV4 in the United Kingdom.
+It was the last PDC event to be produced by ITV Sport, with production of future televised tournaments on ITV4 to be managed by the PDC as part of a new multi-year deal.
+Other broadcasters included Viaplay in the Netherlands and the Nordic countries; DAZN in Germany, Austria and Switzerland; Fox Sports in Australia; Sky Sport in New Zealand; VTM in Belgium; Nova in Czechia and Slovakia; Network 4 in Hungary; FanDuel TV Extra in the United States; and BeIN Sports in the Middle East and North Africa.
+It was also available for subscribers outside of the United Kingdom, Germany, Austria and Switzerland on the PDC's streaming service, PDCTV, which also streamed matches on stage two worldwide.

 Qualification

-Gerwyn Price will enter the tournament as the number one seed.
+Gerwyn Price entered the tournament as the number one seed.

 The 2025 Players Championship series was held as part of the 2025 PDC Pro Tour and consisted of 34 events.
 Following the final event of the season, the top 64 players on the Players Championship Order of Merit qualified for the tournament.

-Three-time world champion and seven-time Players Championship Finals winner Michael van Gerwen will miss the tournament for the first time in his career, having made his debut at the inaugural event in 2009 and competed in every subsequent edition.
+Three-time world champion and seven-time Players Championship Finals winner Michael van Gerwen missed the tournament for the first time in his career, having made his debut at the inaugural event in 2009 and competed in every subsequent edition.
 He withdrew from the final three Players Championship events of the season to focus on spending more time with his family.
 Reigning world champion Luke Littler was outside of the qualifying spots heading into the last three events of the season, but confirmed his place at the tournament by winning Players Championship 32.
 Defending champion Luke Humphries confirmed his qualification as the 58th seed on the final day of play, setting up a first-round match against 7th seed Gian van Veen in a repeat of the 2025 European Championship final.

-Gerwyn Price will enter the tournament as the number one seed after winning four Players Championship titles during the year.
+Gerwyn Price entered the tournament as the number one seed after winning four Players Championship titles during the year.
 Wessel Nijman, Damon Heta, Ross Smith and Chris Dobey completed the top five in the Players Championship Order of Merit.